This Fact Sheet is not relevant in your region

 If the energy arrears are owed by a limited company, you may be able to apply for a moratorium for the company.
 This is a formal breathing space that gives you time to put a plan into place to deal with the company’s debts.
 See our Limited companies fact sheet for further information on a moratorium.

 Your contract will often state that the supplier only has to give seven days’ notice before they disconnect you.
 However, before it gets to this stage, you will usually receive several letters or phone calls from them.

 Your supplier does not have to offer you a pre-payment meter before disconnecting your fuel.

 The Citizens Advice Extra Help Unit may be able to help you if you are threatened with disconnection.
 You cannot contact them directly.
-You need to speak to the Citizens Advice consumer service first and ask to be transferred to the Extra Help Unit.
+You need to speak to Advice Direct Scotland's energy advice service first and ask to be transferred to the Extra Help Unit.
 See Useful contacts at the end of this fact sheet.

 The supplier will need to get a warrant from the sheriff court, giving them permission to break in to your premises (if necessary) to disconnect the supply.
 If permission is given, it will last for up to 28 days from the date it was granted.
 You should always receive a letter notifying you of the date, time and location of the hearing.
 It is always a good idea to attend the hearing and explain what you are trying to do to resolve the issue.
 The court has the power to delay disconnection while further investigation takes place.

 It is very important to check what type of supply contract you have.
 If you have a residential supply contract, your supplier needs to follow Standard Licence Condition 12 and offer you a pre-payment meter before disconnecting you.
 If you agree to have this type of meter installed, they cannot disconnect your supply.